nL6767/EncrypterMod/README.md

 * Commands to send, decrypt, and view mod info
 * Fully client-side: no server modification required
 * Optional offline decryption using a Python/HTML tool

 ---
+## **Offline Decryption Tool (HTML – No Install Needed)**
+If for some reason you do not want to download the mod to decrypt messages, you can use the Offline html tool privided inside Offline_Decryption_Folder.
+What to do?
+On github:
+1. Open Offline_Decryption_Folder.
+2. open decrypter_encrypter file inside the folder.
+3. then; you have 2 options now.
+Option A: Download the full html file (click 3 dots on the top right, download).
+Option B: Select full code, scan with any maliciousintentscanner, copypasta the code in a empty txt file on your desktop,save the file as .html NOT AS .txt)
+4. doubleclick encrypter_decrypter.html it should open the html tool inside your browser.
+5. open minecraft logs and copypaste the full encryted message (ID:Playername_MessageUUID_EncryptedTEXT) inside the decrypter.
+DO not take a screenshot from minecraft ingame chat and use a tool like ImageToText Ai to retrieve the encrypted text + message uuid it will format it weirdly and not work correctly.
+6. enter the key from /minecraft/config/encrypter/key.json
+7. Done -> You can see the encrypted message from your friend without downloading the mod

+---